dwavesystems/dwave-ocean-sdk/docs/concepts/glossary.rst

          quadratic model (BQM) sampler samples from low energy states in models such as those defined by an :term:`Ising` equation or a :term:`QUBO` problem and returns an iterable of samples, in order of increasing energy.

+         :ref:`Learn about samplers. <concept_samplers>`

+      Sampleset
+      Samples
+      Solutions
+         Ocean uses a :class:`~dimod.SampleSet` class to hold samples and some additional information.

+         :ref:`Learn about samplesets. <concept_samplesets>`

       SAPI
          Solver API used by clients to communicate with a :term:`solver`.